Gifted-s/clev-cqrs/README.md

 ## Types in clev-CQRS
-clev-Cqrs support various types wish are
+clev-Cqrs support various types which are
  * string
  * number
  * buffer